CiscoDevNet/cisco-ftdv/autoscale/aws/README.md

 *	Public IP requirement made optional for NGFWv Management interface
 *	Lambda Functions are placed in VPC (Allowing user to make secured inbound-connection rule for FMC & NGFWv)
-*	Lambda Layer created by CloudFormation stack itself (User still has to create zip file)
 *	Enabling AutoScale Manager Lambda to do FMC validation
 *	Usage Launch Template for AutoScale group instead of Launch Configuration
-*	All Target Groups under External-LB can be updated with Gig0/1 interface IP(Allowing user to have more than one ports on LB)
+*	All Target Groups under External-LB can be updated with Gig0/0 interface IP(Allowing user to have more than one ports on LB)
 *	Provided Infrastructure template ( From scratch deployment )
 *	Added Custom Metric Publisher Lambda for NGFWv memory publish from FMC ( python serverless function & AWS Scheduled Event)
-*	Migrated all constants to constant.py file
-*	Made it easier to deploy ( removed nested stack concept )
-*	Removed custom scaling ( no exceptional value addition as of now )
 *	Separate Thresholds for CPU & Memory provided
 *	Optionally can choose CPU only, Memory only or Both for scaling
-*	Avoided too many emails to User (Introduce a new SNS topic only for User publication )
-*	Tags gets created for EC2 instance & AutoScale group with current status

 ## Solution-design-modifications
 In this solution, <br>